 But Valeria fiercely denies having had plastic surgery.
 As for the retouching claims, Ackerman isn't surprised.
 "Some of the photos are obviously image manipulated/fake," he says.

 V Magazine didn't respond to Yahoo!
 Shine's request for comment and they have not confirmed whether Valeria's photos were retouched.
 It wouldn't be too shocking if they were.
 You don't have to aspire to Barbie to merit polishing in post-production.
 Retouching is so common in magazine spreads that issues without retouching actually make headlines.

 In her interview with the magazine, for their "Girl Power" issue (really!)
 Valeria shrugs off claims of surgery and retouching.

 "Many people say bad things about people who want to perfect themselves," she says.
 "It's hard work, but they dismiss it as something done by surgeons or computer artists.
 This is how they justify not wanting to strive for self-improvement.
 It's how they explain their continued inaction.
 It's just an excuse."

 The fetish to become a "Human Barbie" dates back to the early, cruder days of plastic surgery, when infatuations with the iconic doll lent themselves to episodes of Sally Jesse Raphael and televised investigations into body dysmorphia.

-With Lukyanova serving as today's model for this strange, disconnected version of beauty, the Human Barbie has become more lifelike for a doll and less lifelike for a person.
+With Valerie serving as today's model for a strange, disconnected version of beauty, the human Barbie has become more life-like for a doll and less life-like for a person.